Updated: May 6

-Well done, informative campaigns show your subscribers why they should keep you around -- and in mind for future business!
+When they're well done, informative campaigns show your subscribers why they should keep you around -- and in mind for future business!

 3. Running social Ads

 Running ads is similar to social media posting in that you build your advertisement, share it, and let it work its magic.
 However, the paid ad works a bit better and is more targeted.
-Ads will reach people that are likely to be interested in your business, based on their browsing history.
+Ads will reach people that are likely to be interested in your business based on their browsing history.

 Social media ads can boost your current posts or they can create new posts that promote your pages overall or promote your website link.
 The ads we like most are targeted to get clicks on a link or collect lead information like we mentioned earlier in this blog post.

 Spending only a few dollars is necessary when it comes to ads.
 If you are targeting the correct demographics, you can be seeing results by spending as low as one dollar per day.
-Our most engaged ads are maximizing our goals while spending about $8 for 5 days.
+Our most engaged-with ads are maximizing our goals while spending about $8 for 5 days.

 There is an entire science behind algorithms and ad-running.
 Soon we will be touching more on these topics and sharing more of our marketing expertise on these specific topics.

 These marketing tips are just the beginning.
-We encourage you to get creative and think about the unique ways to market your business to stir up traffic and interest.
+We encourage you to get creative and think about your own unique ways to market your business to stir up traffic and interest.
 Social media is a great place to start, but then it's time to take it up a notch which includes an extra notch of effort.